Ashford, Connecticut: Arts and culture

+Government

+The town of Ashford is heavily Democratic and has been since the 1930s.
+Ashford was one of only eight towns in Connecticut that voted for George McGovern over Richard Nixon in the 1972 election.
+In recent elections, Ashford has become one of the few remaining blue towns in Windham County, which has shifted rightward at the federal level.
+In 2016, Ashford was one of only three Windham County towns, along with Windham and Pomfret, to back Hillary Clinton over Donald Trump, albeit with a plurality.
+In 2020, Joe Biden increased the Democratic vote total in the town while the county at large stayed red.

 Education

 Elementary and middle school-aged residents attend Ashford School, the town's only school, built in 1951 to replace the old Ashford Academy schoolhouse.
 This school educates students from Pre-K through grade eight.
 In February 1979, the town's board of education considered closing the school in response to a budget crisis.

 High school-aged residents may attend E. O. Smith High School in Mansfield, CT, part of Regional School District 19.
 They also can go to Windham Technical High School, ACT. and Ellis Technical High School.